Divy1211/SolarSys3D/README.md

 # Solar System 3D
 1. I have coded a solar system simulator in Processing (a java animations library), my code is a bit messy but i think it will be readable enough.
 You can run the code in the Processing Developement Environment (PDE) itself.
-2. It has very basic .
-If you find a bug you can open a pull request
+2. If you find a bug you can open a pull request

 # Prerequisities
 1. You should have Java installed.